spacesnaill/my-reads/README.md

 ## Netlify Link

-This project is currently deployed to Heroku at: [https://pjg-my-reads.netlify.app/](https://pjg-my-reads.netlify.app/)
+This project is currently deployed to Netlify at: [https://pjg-my-reads.netlify.app/](https://pjg-my-reads.netlify.app/)